GulfamKhan001/File-Organizer/README.md

 # File-Organizer

- * Created an File organize that alter the files in directory using commands.
+ * Created a File organize that alters the files in the directory using commands.
- * User can use coustom commands like '*help*', '*oragnize*'.
+ * Users can use custom commands like 'help' and  'organize'.
- * NodeJS and JavaScript is used to build and organize file in the directory.
+ * NodeJS and JavaScript are used to build and organize the file in the directory.

 ### Commands